m-labs/artiq/doc/manual/installing.rst

 ::

   let
-    # Contains the NixOS package collection.
+    # pkgs contains the NixOS package collection.
 ARTIQ depends on some of them, and
-    # you may also want certain packages from there.
+    # you may want some additional packages from there.
     pkgs = import <nixpkgs> {};
     artiq-full = import <artiq-full> { inherit pkgs; };
   in